 Natural language and code will blend.
 Developers will write requirements, examples, and constraints that AI tools transform into code, tests, docs, and deployment plans.

-The developers who benefit most from AI will not be the ones who ask the shortest prompts.
-They will be the ones who communicate clearly, verify carefully, and use AI to raise the quality of their work.
+The developers who benefit most from AI will not be those who write the longest prompts.
+They will be those who communicate precisely, protect data and permissions, measure reliability, and remain accountable for what ships.